belodigital/screen-snap/README.md

    |--------------------------------------------------------------------------
    |
    | These values are used for configuring the behavior of screenshots
    | taken by ScreenSnap.
-The save path, login URL, credentials,
+The save path, credentials, and form selectors
-   | and form selectors are configurable here.
+   | are configurable here.
    |
    */